Prince (musician): Equipment

-A guitar virtuoso, Prince was also known to have a stylish and flamboyant custom guitar collection, which consisted of 121 guitars.
-One notable series is his Cloud Guitars, which were commissioned and released in colored versions of white, yellow and purple.
+Prince was known to have a stylish and flamboyant custom guitar collection, which consisted of 121 guitars.
+These included his Cloud Guitars, which were commissioned and released in colored versions of white, yellow and purple.
 The white version is prominently shown in the Purple Rain film and the "Raspberry Beret" video.
-Other notable guitars are The Love Symbol guitars, which were designed in the separate colors of gold and purple.
+Other notable guitars are the Love Symbol guitars, which were designed in the separate colors of gold and purple in the shape of the aforementioned symbol.
 The guitar that was used for the majority of Prince's music career was the H.S.
-Anderson Madcat guitar – a Telecaster copy created by Hohner.
-Several versions of the guitar were used throughout his career – due to one being donated for charitable reasons, while one or more were stolen.
-Another guitar primarily used in his later years was the Vox HDC-77, which was introduced to him by 3rdeyegirl member Ida Kristine Nielsen, both a Blackburst version, and a White Ivory version.
+Anderson Madcat guitar, a Telecaster copy created by Hohner.
+Several of these guitar were used throughout his career; one was donated for charity, and one or more were stolen.
+Another guitar primarily used in his later years was the Vox HDC-77, which was introduced to him by 3rdeyegirl member Ida Kristine Nielsen.
+Prince used both a Blackburst version and a White Ivory version.
 Two other noteworthy guitars are the G1 Purple Special, and the black-and-gold Gus G3 Prince bass, which would become the last two guitars to ever be made for him.